-P park R reverse N neutral D drive 2 intermediate 1 low
+P park D drive R reverse 2 intermediate N neutral 1 low

 The gear selector can be moved freely between D and 2.
 Selections of other positions are obtained by depressing the selector knob prior to moving the selector.

 Depressing the selector knob slightly allows selection of positions N and 1.